3n/steezy-pibb/README.markdown

   - Put someone's alias and the string "HAHA" in a message if they did some stupid shit.
   - "sadtrombone" or "wah" in a message to bring up a sadtrombone button.
+  - "dnw" or "do not want" to inline the famous darth vader image.
   - In-lined emoticons.
-  - In-lining of YouTube videos.
+  - In-lining of YouTube and Vimeo videos.
     ![alt text][5]

 Preferences